A levels: ABB excluding general studies and critical thinking

 If you require additional support to take your language skills to the required level, you can attend a presessional course at the Centre for English Language Education (CELE), which is accredited by the British Council for the teaching of English.
 Successful students can progress onto their chosen degree course without taking IELTS again.

-We welcome students from all over the world and have a dedicated International Office that offers guidance and advice for international applicants.
+We welcome students from all over the world, providing dedicated guidance and advice for EU and international applicants.

 At the University of Nottingham we have a valuable community of mature students and we appreciate their contribution to the wider student population.
 You can find lots of useful information in our guide for mature students.